-Medical education has been, and continues to be, a proud part of Rochester General Hospital's history.
+Rochester General Hospital is an institution firmly committed to the discovery of medical knowledge and the development of tomorrow's providers.
+Medical education has been, and continues to be, a proud part of our history.
 The hospital supports independent residency programs in:

 Our educational facilities include the $1.3 million J. Raymond Hinshaw, M.D.
 Medical Education Center.
 Its 220-seat auditorium and two smaller conference rooms are equipped with a computerized audiovisual system -- designed specifically for medical applications -- whose capabilities are unmatched in the region.
-Rochester General's Surgical Skills Laboratory is the site where hundreds of physicians from throughout the world have gained proficiency in the use of emerging technologies including surgical lasers, laparoscopy and pelviscopy.
+Rochester General's Surgical Skills Laboratory is the site where physicians from throughout the world have gained proficiency in the use of emerging technologies including surgical lasers, laparoscopy and pelviscopy.